Incident Investigation: Importance, Step-by-Step Guide, Training

 • Was there any incentivizing deviation from established procedures, such as the faster completion of tasks?
 If so, why has this problem not been previously identified?

-• Are there any alternative measures instead of lockout tagout that can help safeguard employees against the machines’ moving parts?
+• Are there any alternative measures instead of a lockout tagout that can help safeguard workers against the machines’ moving parts?
 If so, were these alternative measures put in place?

-• Are these alternative measures sufficient in protecting employees against injury?
+• Are these alternative measures sufficient in protecting workers against injury?
 In what ways can they be improved?

 • Was there a failure to properly identify and/or report issues with the established cleaning procedures?
 If so, why?